Search and Filter¶

 Create a query object by combining match, order_by and slice (or [start:end]) calls.
 The query is composed lazily and executed against the database once it is consumed, e.g. by iterating over it or calling add_tag.

-The example below uses the ImageSampleField for demonstration, for video datasets, use VideoSampleField instead.
+The example below uses the ImageSampleField for

-from lightly_studio.core.dataset_query import AND, OR, NOT, OrderByField, ImageSampleField
+from lightly_studio.core.dataset_query import (

 # QUERY: Define a lazy query, composed by: match, order_by, slice